Start Here

 Create institutional continuity so policy doesn’t lurch wildly every election

-Design accountability mechanisms that actually work, insulated from the people they regulate
+Design accountability mechanisms that actually work, insulated from capture

 Maintain governance infrastructure the way the Fed maintains monetary stability

 This isn’t fantasy.
 Every public corporation has professional governance.
-Most democracies have constitutional courts and independent institutions.
+Most democracies have independent institutions for institutional design.
 We’re just choosing not to apply these principles to American governance.

 We can make a different choice.